Mar 29, 1914: Pianist/Vocalist Mabel Robinson Simms Born

 Robinson got to know Sammy Davis, Sr. at the Little Dixie, where he worked with Will Mastin and his precocious son Sammy Jr. in the Will Mastin Trio.
 Davis helped Robinson get established in New York, and by March 1944 she was working at Bud Harris’s club in Harlem.
 For whatever reason, though, she didn’t stay in New York, and was back in Boston by 1945.
 Here her career thrived in clubs like Little Dixie, Wally’s Paradise, the Hi-Hat, and the Monte Cristo.
 In 1950 she began her run at Boston’s celebrated after-hours spot, the Pioneer Club, as a combination pianist/club hostess.
 She stayed at the Pioneer until 1955.

-In 1956 and 1957 her trio, with her sister Frances Brown and Bill Tanner, worked regularly at the Baby Grand and the Big M, and in 1958 Simms began her ten-year association with the Moulin Rouge at the Hotel Vendome in the Back Bay.
-She retired from professional performing in 1968 but remained active; she was, for instance, one of the original performers in Steppin’ Out, the annual benefit for the Dimock Community Health Center in Boston.
+In 1956 and 1957 her trio, with her sister Frances Brown and Bill Tanner, worked regularly at the Baby Grand and the Big M. In 1958 Simms began her ten-year association with the Moulin Rouge at the Hotel Vendome in the Back Bay.
+She retired from professional performing in 1968 but remained active.
+She was, for instance, one of the original performers in Steppin’ Out, the annual benefit for the Dimock Community Health Center in Boston.

 Simms, who died in 2005, did not leave behind any recordings, so her sound and her style are unfortunately lost to history.
-That’s the unfortunate story with others on the Boston scene as well, and every other scene, come to think of it.
-There’s just too many we’ll never have a chance to hear for ourselves.
+That’s the unfortunate story with others on the Boston scene, and every other scene, as well.
+There are just too many we’ll never have a chance to hear for ourselves.